mainmatter/mainmatter.com/src/posts/2022-09-20-selfsigned-certificates-for-development.md

 a developer done, but once you move to production, you should look for other options.

-One of these options would of course be [Let's Encrypt][letsencrypt].
+One of those options would of course be [Let's Encrypt][letsencrypt].

 Yes, you could also use that locally, but from my experience, if you are looking for a quick way to run a local development server with SSL, [mkcert][mkcert]